gulpjs/glob-watcher/README.md

 ##### `options.ignoreInitial`

-If set to `false` the callback is called during [chokidar][chokidar] instantiation as it discovers the file paths.
-Useful if it is desirable to trigger the `callback` during startup.
+If set to `false` the `fn` is called during [chokidar][chokidar] instantiation as it discovers the file paths.
+Useful if it is desirable to trigger the `fn` during startup.

 __Passed through to [chokidar][chokidar], but defaulted to `true` instead of `false`.__